Biological, Chemical, Radiologic Event, and Pandemic

 Biological and chemical threats require important and informed decisions that can affect the lives and safety of building staff, tenants, and visitors.
 The number of causalities from actual threats will depend on several factors, the most important being the potency or size of the weapon and the efficiency of the delivery system.
 While an incident involving a chemical agent would probably be quickly noticed, a biological or radiological attack may not be noticed for several days.
 Evidence of such threats can vary.
 The agent may appear as a solid, liquid, or gas.
 A biological or radiological agent release is nearly impossible to identify at the time of release.

-The building will rely on local emergency personnel to administer any necessary medications in response to an emergency situation, including a dirty bomb, biological, chemical or other attack.
-These personnel have the medical expertise necessary to diagnose and provide the appropriate treatment in such situations.
+The building will rely on local emergency personnel to administer any necessary medications in response to an emergency situation, including a dirty bomb, biological, chemical, or other attacks.
+This personnel has the medical expertise necessary to diagnose and provide the appropriate treatment in such situations.

-General rules for response to a chemical agent are:
+General rules for responding to a chemical agent are: